 This is not an easy hike, thanks to an exceptionally steep return to the trailhead.
 But the natural beauty on this hike abundant, and it’s easily our favorite trail at the park.

 The hike’s outbound route is fairly easy, with an almost continual descent.
-It’s the 3-mile return that’s the challenge, requiring a sudden 900-feet stairs to the canyon’s rim.
+It’s the 3-mile return that’s the challenge, requiring a 900-feet-climb of stairs to the canyon’s rim.
 It’s a great workout, though, and with multiple waterfalls, outstanding views and a whole lot of beautiful forest to explore, we think it’s totally worth the effort.

 Sitton’s Gulch Trail: the hike